SteveCaruso/grid/classes/web-page-development-ii.md

     - Laboratory: 2
     - Out of class student work per week: 5
 - **H.**
-    - [ ] **Prerequisite (s):**
+    - [x] **Prerequisite (s):** A grade of C or better in GRID 130 - Web Page Development I
     - [ ] **Corequisite (s):**
 - **I.** **Laboratory Fees:** Yes.

 ## II.
 Catalog Description

-This course provides students the skills required to author standards based Web sites using the Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS) specifications.
-HTML and CSS will be used to create effective Web pages accessible on a variety of computer platforms.
-Students will learn how to incorporate tables, forms, images, and video into Web pages and will be briefly introduced to responsive web page design.
+**Prerequisite: A grade of C or better in GRID 130 - Web Page Development I** — This course builds upon the concepts taught in Web Page Development 1 by utilizing advanced Cascading Style Sheets (CSS) techniques to teach students how to create complex page layouts for a variety of media and devices.
+Students will create dynamic and responsive Web pages using the latest web dev technologies, including JavaScript and server-side coding as well.

 ## III.
 Statement of Course Need

 - **A.** As businesses continue to incorporate Web based strategies in order to remain competitive in today’s online world, the demand for Web site professionals remains strong.
-In the early days of Web development, a rudimentary knowledge of HTML was all that was required in order to become a successful Web page developer.
+In the twentieth century, a rudimentary knowledge of HTML was all that was required in order to become a successful Web page developer.
+Today, professionals need to be familiar with HTML, CSS, JavaScript, database programming, server side programming, etc. This course is the second step (after Web Page Development
-Today, professionals need to be familiar with HTML, CSS, Responsive Design, JavaScript, database programming, server side programming, etc. This course is the first step any future Web developer must take in the journey to proficiency.
+I) that any future Web developer must take in the journey to proficiency.
-- **B.** Lab time is required in this course in order to allow students to complete the class project, an iterative Website incorporating all of the key concepts covered in the course lecture.
+- **B.** Lab time is required in this course.
+Internet Accessible computers with multiple web browsers, ftp, and web authoring software are needed for students to develop and publish web pages.
-- **C.** This course generally transfers as a Web Development program requirement
+- **C.** This course generally transfers as a Web Development or Computer Science requirement or elective.

 ## IV.
 Place of Course in College Curriculum